 Unless you choose to share it, your will remains private as long as you are living.
 Upon death, wills generally become part of the public record available from the court.
 Trusts, on the other hand, can remain confidential.

 If you choose to remember us in your plans, we welcome your letting us know so we may say “thank you!”
 If you prefer, we will keep the fact of your bequest intention confidential.
 We understand fully if you prefer not to share specific amounts or if you have no way of knowing what might be left over for your charitable gifts.
-Regardless of whether you share the specific amount or percentage you are leaving to All Classical, your decision to remember us in your will means you are a Crescendo Member of the All Classical Radio Society.
-Please review those benefits on our website.
+Regardless of whether you share the specific amount or percentage you are leaving to All Classical, your decision to remember us in your will means you are a Crescendo Society Member.

 For more information